Are you looking to choose a business VoIP provider but not sure which one is right for your needs?

 We created a beginner’s guide on what is VoIP and how it works.
 Here’s a quick visual representation:

 Following are just some of the benefits of using a business VoIP phone system:

-- You can receive calls using computers, VoIP phonesets, and even cell phone.
+- You can receive incoming calls using your computer (desktop app), VoIP phone sets, and even cell phone (Android / iOS).